A centralised list for every Australian inter-varsity competition.

 Please go to http://www.rmitlss.com/personal-injury-moot.html for further details.

-Melbourne University Law Students' Society (MULSS), in collaboration with the Australian Association of Constitutional Law (AACL) and the Australian Government Solicitor (AGS), will be hosting the 2016 Sir Harry Gibbs Constitutional Law Moot.
-The Moot is Australia's premiere mooting competition, bringing together the nation's best and brightest constitutional law mooters for a spectacular festival of mooting.
+Melbourne University Law Students' Society (MULSS), in collaboration with the Australian Association of Constitutional Law (AACL) and the Australian Government Solicitor (AGS), will be hosting the 2017 Sir Harry Gibbs Constitutional Law Moot.
+This high calibre moot brings together Australia's best constitutional law mooters to compete in Melbourne.

 The competition is structured as a four moot round-robin, followed by knockout rounds.
 All moots, other than the Grand Final, will be held at Melbourne Law School.
-The Grand Final will be hosted at the High Court in Melbourne.
+The Grand Final will be hosted at the High Court in Melbourne, presided over by The Honourable Justice Geoffrey Nettle, The Honourable Michelle Gordon and The Honourable Stephen McLeish.

-The competition dates this year are Saturday 24, Sunday 25 and Monday 26 September.
-More information about the competition will follow.
+The competition dates this year are Saturday 23, Sunday 24 and Monday 25 September.
+Please see the competition website for registration details.

 The Australian Academy of Law is pleased to announce the offering of its Annual Essay Prize for 2016.